torvalds/linux/Documentation/media/uapi/v4l/pixfmt-reserved.rst

 Reserved Format Identifiers
 ***************************

-These formats are not defined by this specification, they are just listed for reference and to avoid naming conflicts.
+These formats are yest defined by this specification, they are just listed for reference and to avoid naming conflicts.
 If you want to register your own format, send an e-mail to the linux-media mailing list `https://linuxtv.org/lists.php <https://linuxtv.org/lists.php>`__